The Black Dahlia murder site

 This aerial photograph was taken in July 1948, approximately 18 months after the murder.
 As you can see, the area had not been developed yet.
 The house at 3831 South Norton Avenue wasn't built until 1956.
 Note that we contrasted and colorized this image to enhance its visibility and detail.

-The victim's naked body had been severed at the waist, drained of blood, cleaned, and then dumped at the location.
+The victim's naked remains had been severed at the waist, drained of blood, cleaned, and then dumped at the location.
 Her killer had slashed the corners of her mouth to her ears, creating what's commonly referred to as a Glasgow smile.
 There were also several deep cuts to her thigh and breasts.

 The medical examiner concluded that the cause of death was cerebral hemorrhage caused by multiple blows to the head.